-- All deadlines are calendared 2 weeks prior to the deadlines to ensure key dates are not missed - Entries are never left to deadline day.
-The Exams Officer sets internal deadline in advance of the exam board deadline day. - The Exams Officer, in consultation with SLT, will make the entries from another venue direct to the Awarding Bodies. - The Exams Officer to contact the awarding bodies directly to arrange alternative methods of information exchange.
+- All deadlines are calendared 2 weeks prior to the awarding body deadlines to ensure key dates are not missed. - Entries are never left to the deadline date.
+The Exams Officer sets internal deadlines in advance of the exam board deadline date. - The Exams Officer, in consultation with SLT, will make the entries from another venue direct to the Awarding Bodies. - The Exams Officer to contact the awarding bodies directly to arrange alternative methods of information exchange.
 At all times during a system failure the awarding body will be kept informed to minimise disruption and costs incurred. - Results may also be accessed directly from the Awarding Bodies.
 At all times during the system failure the Exams Officer will liaise with the Awarding Bodies to minimise the disruption. - Academy ICT manager is available throughout the exam period to provide technical expertise.

-8. Emergency evacuation of the exam room (or centre lock down)
+8. Emergency evacuation of the exam room (or centre lockdown)

-Whole centre evacuation (or lock down) during exam time due to serious incident resulting in exam candidates being unable to start, proceed with or complete their exams
+Whole centre evacuation (or lockdown) during exam time due to serious incident resulting in exam candidates being unable to start, proceed with or complete their exams